mriveros/sindel/README.md

 # Sindel
-App for medical dates and fonologish control. kitana maybe will get interface for parents.
+App for medical dates and fonologish control.
+Sindel maybe will get interface for parents.